IrosTheBeggar/fog/frp/readme.md

-Stores binaries for connecting with mStreams Reverse Proxy Network.
+Stores binaries for connecting with the Reverse Proxy Network.
 Binaries are unused if they are not enabled in configuration.
 You can safely remove these at any time